What is cancer rehabilitation?

-Cancer rehabiliation (rehab) can help all types of cancer, at all stages of the disease – by positively impacting the physical and emotional well being of the person diagnosed with the disease.
+Cancer rehabilitation (rehab) can help all types of cancer, at all stages of the disease – by positively impacting the physical and emotional well being of the person diagnosed with the disease.

 Fatigue & Connective Tissue Changes